Master of Science SLP Degree

 Scholars who are accepted into the Master’s program and funded through OUTREACH are required to complete a service obligation that includes working as a speech-language pathologist in rural and/or Native American communities upon graduation.
 The service obligation requires two years of service for each year of funding, to be repaid in full if the service obligation is not met or for unsuccessful completion or withdrawal from the program.

-The grant which supports this unique scholarship opportunity is a partnership between the University of Montana’s Department of Communicative Sciences and Disorders and the Rural Institute for Inclusive Communities and is funded by the Office of Special Education and Rehabilitative Services (OSERS: CFDA 84.325K).
+The grant which supports this unique scholarship opportunity is a partnership between the University of Montana’s School of Speech, Language, Hearing, and Occupational Sciences and the Rural Institute for Inclusive Communities and is funded by the Office of Special Education and Rehabilitative Services (OSERS: CFDA 84.325K).

 How many scholarships are awarded?